Early Detection of COVID-19 Infection? There's Possibly an App for That

 "There now is more widespread availability of self-testing kits, which could make it easier for people to take a test in absence of symptoms, but the most accurate tests—and, for instance, also those that can distinguish between infection-associated antibodies and vaccination-associated antibodies—will not always be available," she noted.

-"in addition, in this study we faced the issue that people who received an alert may have been sick, but with a different disease than COVID-19.
+"In addition, in this study, we faced the issue that people who received an alert may have been sick but with a different disease from COVID-19.
 Ideally, you would test more broadly to also assess if individuals had a different infection.
-However, this would not be feasible outside a study environment due to high healthcare costs," Zwiers pointed out.
+However, this would not be feasible outside a study environment due to high health care costs," Zwiers pointed out.

-Zwiers and colleagues reported that the algorithm in the experimental group alerted to potential infection significantly earlier than the algorithm for the control group (median 0 vs 7 days before a positive SARS-CoV-2 test).
-Although the algorithm for the experimental group achieved high sensitivity (93.8-99.2%), it was also of low specificity (0.8-4.2%) in detecting infection, while the control algorithm demonstrated moderate sensitivity (43.3-46.4%) and specificity (66.5-65%).
+Zwiers and colleagues reported that the algorithm in the experimental group was alerted to potential infection significantly earlier than the algorithm for the control group (median, 0 vs 7 days before a positive SARS-CoV-2 test result).
+Although the algorithm for the experimental group achieved high sensitivity (93.8%-99.2%), it was also of low specificity (0.8%-4.2%) in detecting infection, whereas the control algorithm demonstrated moderate sensitivity (43.3%-46.4%) and specificity (66.5%-65%).

 What You Need to Know